 A Message from the Program Director

-Through the practicum students receive hands-on experience working alongside health IT professionals.
+Students receive hands-on experience working alongside health IT professionals in practicums, class activities, volunteer activities, and consulting engagements with external companies.
 Our graduates are employed at regional hospitals, health IT vendors, and Delivery System Reform Incentive Payment (DSRIP) programs as data analysts, project managers and coordinators, application specialists, etc.

 If you would like more information about the program, I would enjoy having a conversation with you so please reach out to me at my email address found below.